GoogleCloudPlatform/emblem/docs/auth-design.md

 ## Second decision: how to associate the *id token* with a user session

-A session is established when a user logs in by having the website creating a cookie in the user's browser.
-The cookie has no *Expires* value, which causes it to be deleted only when the browser is closed.
-It is marked as *Secure* (must only be sent over the network via HTTPS), *HttpOnly* (inaccessible to JavaScript), and *SameSite=Strict* (which prevents sending it to other sites, such as when loading images, and only mitigates cross-site request forgery risk).
+A session is established when a user logs in by having the website create a cookie in the user's browser.
+The cookie has no *Expires* value, which causes it to be deleted when the browser is closed.
+It is marked as *Secure* (must only be sent over the network via HTTPS), *HttpOnly* (inaccessible to JavaScript), and *SameSite=Strict* (which prevents sending it to other sites, such as when loading images, and mitigates cross-site request forgery risk).

 This cookie must be associated with the *id token*.
 We considered alternatives: